-Kota has been awarded for the Award for Creativity and Innovation by the Trencherman's Guide 2016 & is proud to be recognised by the Good Food Guide, the Michelin Guide (with two Bib Gourmand Awards), Harden’s Restaurant Guide, the Trencherman’s Guide, Square Meal and the AA (with two Rosettes).
+Kota has been awarded for the Award for Creativity and Innovation by the Trencherman's Guide 2016 & is proud to be recognised by the Good Food Guide, the Michelin Guide (with two Bib Gourmand Awards), Harden’s Restaurant Guide, the Trencherman’s Guide, Square Meal and the AA (with three Rosettes).

 Perfectly positioned on the Harbour Head in the idyllic fishing port of Porthleven and awarded 4* by the AA, Kota offers two rooms (one a large family room) with en suite bathrooms for those who want to extend their stay.